risawitama/verbose-potato/README.md

-## This is my step ladder.
-I never knew my real ladder.
+## The best time on a clock is 6:30--hands down.